gvwilson/thirdbit/src/fiction/iffy/index.md

 with the speed and skill of the inducted.
-She wondered how Honesty was doing—was de still derself, or was de struggling right at that very moment to make sense of the reflexes and attitudes of some long-dead soldier?
+She wondered how Honesty was doing—was de still derself, or was de struggling right at that very moment to make sense of the reflexes and attitudes of some long-gone soldier?

 By the time Aunt Naggie joined her a portable railgun squatted beside a pair of steel-gray capacitors.
 Half a dozen rocket lances stood ready on slender posts like flamingoes from Iffy's nature book.
-Drones the size of seagulls patrolled overhead as the actual seagulls squawked in protest.
+Drones the size of seagulls patrolled overhead, making the actual seagulls squawk in protest.

 "Don't fret,"
-Aunt Naggie said gently as scraped the paint on the taffrail with her thumbnail.
+Aunt Naggie said gently as Iffy scraped the paint on the taffrail with her thumbnail.
 "Lotsa folk get through this.
 De'll be fine."